gotsupa/nipa-backend/README.md

 "status": "accepted"
 }

-Wheter the keys provided are not matched in ticket structure, there will occur an error.
+Wheter the keys provided are not matched in the ticket structure, there will occur an error.

 ### 6. Delete the ticket